 Ctrl+Alt+I/Cmd+Ctrl+I).
 At the bottom of the chat panel, click the model picker dropdown (it shows the current model, e.g. "GPT-4o" or "Claude"). - Click "Manage Models…" at the bottom of that dropdown.
 In the provider list that appears, select Ollama.

 - VS Code scans your local Ollama instance and lists every model you have pulled.
-Tick gemma4 (and any other variants you want available, such as
+Tick the Gemma 4 variants you want available, such as

 How to use it

-Once selected, every Copilot Chat feature routes through your local Gemma 4 instead of GitHub's servers:
+Once selected, the model answering your Copilot Chat requests is your local Gemma 4 model:

 - Chat panel: Ask questions exactly as you would with cloud Copilot.

-@workspace,#file, and slash commands like/explain,/fix,/testsall work — they just hit your local model. - Inline chat: Highlight code, press
+@workspace,#file, and slash commands like/explain,/fix,/testsall work while the selected local model generates the answer. - Inline chat: Highlight code, press

 Important caveat about inline autocomplete: the model picker controls Copilot Chat, not the grey-ghost-text tab completions you see while typing.
 Those are still handled by GitHub's cloud Copilot model — you cannot currently swap them out for Gemma 4.
 If you want local tab autocomplete, stick with Continue (Method 1).
-This method is best thought of as "local chat + edits inside Copilot's UI".
+This method is best thought of as "local model answering for chat + edits inside Copilot's UI", not a fully offline Copilot replacement.

 Why I use this alongside Method 1